 This session will focus on the assessment and treatment of acutely unwell patients.
 Developed in collaboration with the Society of Acute Medicine.

-Chair: Dr Ragit Varia, Dr Carron Meney
+Chair: Dr Ragit Varia FRCP, Dr Carron Meney

-Dr Ragit Varia
+Dr Ragit Varia FRCP

 Dr Carron Meney

-Speaker(s): Dr Nicholas Smallwood, Dr Sarah Ibitoye
+Speaker(s): Dr Nick Smallwood, Dr Radha Selvaratnam , Dr Sarah Ibitoye

-Dr Nicholas Smallwood
+Dr Nick Smallwood

 Consultant in acute medicine, Hampshire Hospitals NHS Foundation Trust